syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Syncfusion-Notifications.md

 ## Notification Configuration

 The Syncfusion<sup style="font-size:70%">&reg;</sup> Options page allows you to configure notification settings.
-Customise trial and newer version notifications with a simple true or false toggle.
+Customize trial and newer version notifications with a simple true or false toggle.

 It can be accessed by clicking **Tools -> Options -> Syncfusion<sup style="font-size:70%">&reg;</sup> -> ASP.NET Core**